 What is a Lichen?

 Lichens are composite, symbiotic organisms made up from members of as many as three kingdoms.
-Fungi, algae and sometimes bacteria.
+Fungi, algae and/or bacteria.

-The dominant partner (not all experts agree) is a fungus.
-Fungi are incapable of making their own food.
+The Fungi are incapable of making their own food.
 They usually provide for themselves as parasites or decomposers.
-Some fungi join with bacteria or algae to form lichen.
+But sometimes fungi join with bacteria or algae to form a lichen, a unique life form where each partner adapts to make a new way to live.

-The lichen fungi (kingdom Fungi) cultivate partners that manufacture food by photosynthesis.
+The lichen fungi (kingdom Fungi) associate with partners that manufacture food by photosynthesis.
 Sometimes the partners are algae (kingdom Protista), other times cyanobacteria (kingdom Monera).
-Some enterprising fungi exploit both at once.
-The bacteria/algae manufacture food, the fungi create a structure for both to live in and the fungi are in control of reproduction.
+Sometimes members of all three kingdoms join together to make a lichen.
+The bacteria/algae manufacture food, the fungi create a structure for both to live in and the fungi may be in control of reproduction.
 Many fungi in lichens are unable to live without their partners but some fungi can be found both as individual life forms and as lichens when joined with partners from other kingdoms.

 Even this description is in question at the present time.
 Lichen are so complex that scientists are continually finding new functions and relationships that do not fit prior understanding of what a lichen is or does.
 Check back with us for updates on this frontier.